Penrose-type inequalities with a Euclidean background: Introduction

+In addition to the work of Bray and Iga \cite{bray_iga}, who showed a version of the RPI for dimension three, with suboptimal constant, using only properties of superharmonic functions, we also mention other work on Penrose-like inequalities in special cases.
+Schwartz and Freire--Schwartz proved ``volumetric'' Penrose inequalities \cites{schwartz, FS} for conformally flat manifolds.
+Lam initiated the study of the PMT and RPI for graphs in $\R^{n+1}$ \cites{lam, lam_thesis}, with subsequent work by de Lima--Gir\~ao, \cite{lima_girao}, Huang--Wu \cite{huang_wu}, and others.

+We also prove a result similar to Theorem \ref{thm_main}, with \emph{zero area singularities} (ZAS) replacing minimal surfaces.
+As minimal surfaces model black holes of positive mass, ZAS can be viewed as black holes of negative mass.
+Bray introduced ZAS \cite{bray_npms}, and further work was done by Robbins \cite{zas_robbins}, the author \cite{thesis}, and Bray and the author \cite{zas}.
+We refer the reader to Bray's survey paper \cite{bray_survey}.
+An inequality analogous to the Riemannian Penrose inequality is conjectured for ZAS in an asymptotically flat manifold $(M,g)$ of nonnegative scalar curvature:

+where the right-hand side is the ``ZAS mass'' of $\Sigma =\partial M$.
+(All relevant definitions are recalled in Section \ref{sec_zas}.)
+For conformally flat manifolds, we are able to prove in Theorem \ref{thm_zas}:

+for a real constant $\iota \geq 1$ depending on the geometry of the underlying Euclidean manifold.
+This inequality is weaker than (\ref{eqn_z}) because the ZAS mass is negative.

-The present paper is organized as follows.
-In the next section, we recall the definitions of asymptotic flatness and ADM mass.
-Section \ref{sec_bh} states and proves some Penrose-like inequalities for metrics that are conformal to a special background metric.
-In Theorem \ref{thm_main}, the background manifold is Euclidean space minus a union of domains, and the area on the right-hand side is replaced with the Euclidean area of the boundary.
-Theorem \ref{thm_general} is a generalization, allowing for the background to be any asymptotically flat, zero scalar curvature manifold that agrees to first order with the Euclidean metric on its compact boundary.
-Finally, Theorem \ref{thm_general2} is a further generalization that allows for possibly negative scalar curvature.
+\outline The paper is organized as follows.
+In the next section, we recall some definitions, including asymptotic flatness and ADM mass.
+Section \ref{sec_bh} states and proves some Penrose-like inequalities for metrics that are conformal to a special background, and constructs a class of examples in which these inequalities are sharper than the RPI.
+In Theorem \ref{thm_main}, proved in this section, the background manifold is Euclidean space minus a union of domains.
+Theorem \ref{thm_general} is a generalization, allowing for the background to be any asymptotically flat, zero scalar curvature manifold that agrees to first order with the Euclidean metric on the boundary.
+Theorem \ref{thm_general2} is a different generalization that allows for possibly negative scalar curvature.
+In section \ref{sec_discuss}, we discuss the implications of these Penrose-like inequalities not requiring the minimal boundary to be area-outer-minimizing, in contrast with the RPI.

-In section \ref{sec_zas}, we recall the notion of a \emph{zero area singularity}, or ZAS, which can loosely be viewed as a negative-mass black hole \cites{zas, zas_robbins}.
-While of less physical interest than black holes, ZAS are natural objects to study in a geometric context.
-Theorem \ref{thm_zas} is a type of Penrose inequality for ZAS contained in conformally flat manifolds.
-Such an inequality is unknown in general (without conformal flatness), even in low dimensions.